-Objective Target date Action Progress To reduce the amount of food waste and food excess supply Throughout the policy period and outcome Form a sustainability sub-group within the catering teams to help progress key identified initiatives.
-To form in January 2024 and to meet monthly, creating a practical plan of action points and follow up.
-August 2024 Continue to utilise the plate waste monitoring system in all restaurants and adjust as necessary production methods and portion sizes.
-System implemented.
-Records to be monitored and review at monthly sustainability meeting with action points raised as required.
-Continue to engage with 'Your Business is Food' campaign designed by WRAP (Waste and Resources Action Program) by recording waste for all areas of the department.
-System implemented.
-Records to be monitored and review at monthly sustainability meeting with action points raised as required.
-Implement system where unsold products in retail outlets close to their 'use-by' date are reduced in price to encourage quick sale.
-To investigate how this could be implemented effectively and how impact will be monitored and assessed.
+Objective Target date Action Progress 1 - Embracing sustainability To reduce the amount of food waste produced by Catering and Hospitality Throughout the policy period and outcome assessed Continue to utilise the plate waste monitoring system in all restaurants and adjust as necessary to production methods and portion sizes.
+System implemented and records reviewed monthly at Catering Managers team meetings and corrective actions monitored.
+August 2023 Continue to engage with 'Your Business is Food' campaign designed by WRAP (Waste and Resources Action Program) by recording waste for all areas of the department.
+System now in place to record food waste across the department every two months, reports produced identifying trends and subsequently informing of ways of reducing the waste.
 Work with NTU Sustainability Team in developing relationships with local charities to use unsold produce to distribute to and benefit those less fortunate in society.
 Contract in place with charity 'Matthew 25:40' to provide unsold prepacked sandwiches and salads.
-To reduce food excess supply caused through over-ordering via hospitality customers.
+To reduce food waste caused through over- ordering via hospitality customers.
 Message added onto hospitality ordering site stating 'We are committed to keeping food waste to a minimum, as such ask you to consider quantities when ordering.
+Our team are more than happy to offer advice and guidance on both portions size and quantities'.
+To ensure all waste is disposed of in the most environmentally friendly way.
+Refresher training in compactor and waste bins delivered to senior team members to disseminate amongst team.